Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Discussion, Future Work, and Open Problems

-\textbf{A more local point of view:} The problems studied in this paper are global problems in the sense that they look at a data set as a whole.
+Our work inspires several follow-up questions, we focus on two of them: \begin{itemize} \item \textbf{A more local point of view:} The problems studied in this paper are global problems in the sense that they look at a data set as a whole.
 In contrast, local problems like density estimation or nearest neighbor search look at single data points and their neighborhoods with respect to the dissimilarity function $d$, thus spotting only fragments of the data set.
 The tools used in this paper, the lens depth function and the $k$-RNG, are global in their nature too.
 Indeed, as we have seen in Section~\ref{exp_art_out}, the lens depth function cannot detect outliers sitting in-between several modes of a data set since such outliers are globally seen at the heart of the data.

 It is interesting to consider local problems in a setting of ordinal distance information.
 A~concept that becomes attractive then is that of local depth functions: \citet{local_depthHighD,local_depth1D} introduced a notion of localized simplicial depth, which can easily be transferred to the lens depth function and is then given by